-If you contemplate this field, you must know that you will spend a considerable amount of time documenting current and future states of data systems and terminology.
+If you contemplate this field, you must know that you will spend considerable time documenting the current and future data systems and terminology states.
 Before you even begin to design and implement a solution, good documentation is key.

 So you've decided it’s for you.
 Here are some suggestions.